 A minimum 85%/A or equivalent final admission average is required for consideration.

 This section will ask that you to include the following:

 - A Personal Statement

 Note: International Students are eligible to apply for this award.
-Students undertaking a gap year between their secondary school and post-secondary studies are eligible to apply if their gap year is no longer than one academic year and enrolling in a post-secondary institution for the first time.
+Applicants with a gap between their secondary school and post secondary studies are eligible to apply if their gap is no longer than one academic year.